minio/minio/docs/distributed/DECOMMISSION.md

 └─────┴─────────────────────────────────┴──────────────────────────────────┴────────────────────┘
 ```

-If for some reason decommission fails in between, the `status` will indicate decommission as failed.
+If for some reason decommission fails in between, the `status` will indicate decommission as failed instead.
 ```
 λ mc admin decommission status alias/ ┌─────┬─────────────────────────────────┬──────────────────────────────────┬──────────────────┐